bryborge/cosmos/README.md

   <br />
   <h1 align="center">Cosmos</h1>
   <p align="center">
-    <i>"If you wish to make an apple pie from scratch, you must first invent the universe."</i> -- Carl Sagan
+    <i>"If you wish to make an 🍎 🥧 from scratch, you must first invent the universe."</i> -- Carl Sagan
     <br />
     <br />
     <a href="https://github.com/sonofborge/cosmos/README.md"><strong>Explore the docs »</strong></a>